 EVERY employee feels like they belong and feels like their uniqueness is valued.

 Still not convinced?
-Let me break it down a little further with some fun facts and data:
+Let me break it down a little further with some fun facts and data around creating an inclusive culture.

 Employees who’ve worked with an inclusive leader experience;

-2. Deloitte Australia research shows that inclusive teams outperform their peers by 80% in team based assessments.
+Deloitte Australia research shows that inclusive teams outperform their peers by 80% in team-based assessments.

-3. Uni of Michigan professors calculated a 30% error rate when problems are solved via the application of one dominant approach vs. a 100% accuracy rate when five different approaches are applied
+And University of Michigan professors calculated a 30% error rate when problems are solved via the application of one dominant approach vs. a 100% accuracy rate when five different approaches are applied.

-4. Effective team leaders are inclusive leaders in ACTION (forget the talk!)
-Over half the respondents agreed that their organisations didn’t have the right leaders to manage and motivate teams.
+Over half the respondents to research run by EY agreed that their organisations didn’t have the right leaders to manage and motivate teams.

 85% agree that inclusive leadership, which attracts and encourages diverse perspectives and dissent, is an effective means of improving team performance.